SAM.gov Entity Validation Update

 Transition to Unique Entity ID (SAM)

-On April 4, 2022, the federal government will stop using the DUNS Number and start using new Unique Entity ID and start using new Unique Entity Identifiers (UEI) as the primary means of identifying entities registered for federal awards government-wide in the System for Award Management (SAM).
+On April 4, 2022, the federal government stopped using the DUNS Number and started using new Unique Entity Identifiers (UEI) as the primary means of identifying entities registered for federal awards government-wide in the System for Award Management (SAM).
 The UEI is a 12-character alpha-numeric value.
 Once issued, your entity’s SAM UEI will not change.
-All DUNS numbers will be removed from SAM after April 4, 2022.
+All DUNS numbers have been removed from SAM.

 Users will need the SAM UEI to search entity registrations, exclusions, and contract opportunity awards by entity identifier.
 If your entity is registered in SAM.gov today, your entity already has a Unique Entity ID (SAM) and you can view it in SAM.gov.
 SAM registration will continue to require annual renewal.

 This change simplifies the process of registering an organization to do business with the federal government.
 Entities will no longer need to go to a third party to obtain an identification number or get support.

 As a reminder, JustGrants uses SAM as the primary source of agency information in applying for and managing DOJ grant funding.
 In JustGrants, an award recipient organization is called an "entity," and information in an entity's SAM account is automatically updated in JustGrants.
 JustGrants automatically pulls entity information from SAM, thereby, reducing the burden on award recipients to manually update information across multiple systems, and helps DOJ validate information from recipients.

 The transition to UEI will not impact an entity’s registration expiration date or when renewal is necessary.
 Renew your registration prior to its expiration date, which is listed in the entity record on SAM.gov.